awused/aw-fm/README.md

 ## Features

 * Fast and efficient
-  * Opening directories containing one or two hundred thousand images shouldn't take tens of minutes (or hours), or lock up the UI.
+  * Opening directories containing one or two hundred thousand images shouldn't lock up the UI for minutes/hours.
 * Natural sorting, `abc` sorts before `XYZ` and `a2.png` sorts before `a10.png`.
 * Highly customizable, up to a point.
   * A reasonably complete set of text commands to control the application.